 When the drug is purchased at a pharmacy, the price may range between $13 to $17.50 for 90 capsules of the prescription drug.

-While purchasing the medication on the street may be more expensive, the general low price of the medication makes it an easy prescription medication to abuse.
+While purchasing the medication on the street may be more expensive, the generally low price of the medication makes it an easy prescription medication to abuse.

-If you or a loved one is seeking substance abuse treatment for gabapentin or any other drug addiction, contact our helpline today to be connected with treatment options.
+If you or a loved one is seeking substance abuse treatment for gabapentin or any other drug addiction, talk to your primary care provider or an addiction specialist for more information about substance use disorder treatment programs.

 Addiction Resource aims to provide only the most current, accurate information in regards to addiction and addiction treatment, which means we only reference the most credible sources available.